 #5: Don’t Cut Corners

 Piggybacking on following a training plan, don’t cut corners.
-Your training plan has been specially sculpted just for your goal, so every piece has a purpose and an objective.
+Your training plan has been specially tailored to your goal, so every component serves a purpose and has a specific objective.

-Warm up, cool down, and please, please, please, don’t skimp on the strength training, as it is vital for optimal performance.
-Of course, if you have any pain or discomfort, a day off here and there will actually help, not hurt you.
+Warm up, cool down, invest in a good pair of running shoes, and please, please, please, don’t skimp on the strength training.
+Of course, if you have any pain or discomfort, a rest day here and there will actually help, not hurt you.

-In summary, if you are already a runner, training for a marathon usually takes between 16-20 weeks following a well-constructed training plan.
+- If you are already a runner, training for a marathon typically takes between 16 and 20 weeks, following a well-constructed training plan.